justin-sem/diabetes_pred/README.md

-# CLASSIFICATION & PREDICTION OF DIABETES
+# Classification & Prediction of Diabetes

 The diabetes data used in this project is obtained from 'Vanderbilt Biostatistics Datasets', https://hbiostat.org/data/ which are courtesy of Dr John Schorling, Department of Medicine, University of Virginia School of Medicine.